Ancient Rome, Caisra

 Cyprian has left (retired his character), leaving the City and its occupants in my care.
 Those wishing to engage in ancient Roman role play need do not much more than contact me and we shall get started.
 The rules Cyprian posted remain the essentially the same, with a couple of additions for clarity.

 Mokosh is typical for a roman patrician woman of her time, unabashedly avante garde in her life style choices.
 A world traveler, and designer of clothing for those too of high station.
 Patrician women owned their own businesses, engaged in politics, sporting events and so on.
 The one thing that eluded them was the holding of public office.
 But they were a force to be reckoned with .

 The world of " high fashion " began in Mediolanum, now known as Milan, where Mokosh was born.

-As an aside and for the curious, I also role play Lady Kyrielle, Gorean Scribe.
+I also role play Lady Kyrielle, Gorean Scribe.